istio/istio.io/content/help/ops/setup/app-health-check/index.md

 [Pilot agent](/docs/reference/commands/pilot-agent/).
 Pilot agent then redirects the request to application, and strips the response body only returning the response code.

-To use this approach, you need to install Istio with helm option `sidecarInjectorWebhook.rewriteAppHTTPProbe=true`.
+To use this approach, you need to install Istio with Helm option `sidecarInjectorWebhook.rewriteAppHTTPProbe=true`.
 Note this is a global flag. **Turning it on means all Istio app deployment will be affected.**
 Please be aware of the risk.